Theories

 A pragmatic perspective on rules

 For this book, a predictive rule is a statement of the form “If A and B and C and..., then D”.
 In everyday discourse, rules are framed in informal ways without a strict form.
-Examples are as follows: Our rules usually contain a number of implicit conditions in the premise.
-Consider for example the rule:
+Examples are as follows:- “Lions roar” is an abbreviation for “If something is a lion, then that something will roar from time to time.”

 Examples for predictive rules

 A predictive rule consists of a premise and a conclusion.
 Many phenomena can be formulated in terms of predictive rules.
-Here are examples:
+Here are examples:- Scientific theories

 Regulations can likewise be formulated as predictive rules.
 For example, the rule that pupils are admitted to the A-levels if and only if they pass the exams in Math and English can be formalized as the following set of rules: